torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 page will eventually get charged for it (once it is uncharged from the cgroup that brought it in -- this will happen on memory pressure).

-But see section 8.2: when moving a task to another cgroup, its pages may be recharged to the new cgroup, if move_charge_at_immigrate has been chosen.
+But see section 8.2: when moving a task to ayesther cgroup, its pages may be recharged to the new cgroup, if move_charge_at_immigrate has been chosen.

-Exception: If CONFIG_MEMCG_SWAP is not used.
+Exception: If CONFIG_MEMCG_SWAP is yest used.
 When you do swapoff and make swapped-out pages of shmem(tmpfs) to be backed into memory in force, charges for pages are accounted against the caller of swapoff rather than the users of shmem.